Shaming Your Old Man's Pop-Up

 6 Great Off-Road Trailers for Your Next Overland Trip

-With our continuing dependence on tech devices and current state of online privacy, there’s no better time than the present to get off the grid.
+With our continuing dependence on tech devices and the current state of online privacy, there’s no better time than the present to get off the grid.
 But whether you’re bugging out full time or just need to unplug for a while, you’ll need to be fully prepped and loaded for your time away from civilization.
-If you’re worried your 4×4 doesn’t have enough room for your essential gear and creature comforts, there’s no need to trade up to a custom overlanding vehicle — all you have to do is hitch up a trailer.
-We’ve picked our seven favorite off-road capable trailers that range from stripped-down simplicity to excessive luxury, all of which put your parents’ dinky, dingy pop-up to shame.
+If you’re worried your 4×4 doesn’t have enough room for your essential gear and creature comforts, there’s no need to trade up to a custom overland vehicle — all you have to do is hitch up a trailer.
+These seven favorite off-road capable trailers that range from stripped-down simplicity to excessive luxury, all of which put your parents’ dinky, dingy pop-up to shame.

 Moby 1 XTR

-The Versatile Trailer: There are more luxurious trailers, and there are more compact ones.
+There are more luxurious trailers, and there are more compact ones.
 The Moby 1 XTR combines the best of both worlds to make a compact trailer with all the best comforts of home.
 The teardrop-shaped trailer comes in either 54- or 60-inch-long models and can fit either a full or queen mattress, respectively.
 If you’re traveling with an entourage, an optional roof tent expands interior space enough to fit seven people.
 Other optional amenities include running hot and cold water, heating, air conditioning, an outdoor shower and a lot more, meaning that you don’t have to sacrifice luxury for compact size.

 Manley ORV Explore